 Innovating The Answer Company: An Interview with Katherine Manuel

-Katherine Manuel, Senior Vice President of Innovation at Thomson Reuters, believes technology skills are critical to being successful in business today.
+Katherine Manuel, senior vice president of innovation at Thomson Reuters, believes technology skills are critical to being successful in business.
 Katherine began her career in consulting and climbed the ladder to become the global head of innovation for "The Answer Company."
 She takes a few moments to share her story.

 BL: Why is being part of a network like WITI important for business women?

-BL: You graduated from Duke University with an Masters of Business Administration [MBA].
+BL: You graduated from Duke University with an MBA.
 How did you become interested in business?

 KM: Business was discussed a lot in my home as a child.
 A natural part of the dinner conversation revolved around finance and the ebbs and flows of the market, making me interested in the corporate world.